mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 A beauty treatment where toenails are trimmed/shaped and sometimes polished or painted.

 **platelet**
-A tiny piece of cell that is made by breaking off of a large cell in the bone marrow.
+A tiny piece of cell that is made by breaking off of a large cell in bone marrow.
 Platelets are found in the blood and spleen.
-They help form blood clots to slow or stop bleeding, and to help wounds heal.
-Also called thrombocyte.
+They help form blood clots to slow or stop bleeding and to help wounds heal.
+Also called a thrombocyte.

 **plerixafor**
-A drug used before together with granulocyte-colony stimulating factor (G-CSF) to help mobilize stem cells; moving them from the bone marrow to the blood.
+A medication used before together with granulocyte colony-stimulating factor GCSF to help mobilize stem cells, moving them from the bone marrow to the blood.

-**PET Scan**
+**PET scan**
 A procedure in which a small amount of radioactive glucose (sugar) is injected into a vein, and a scanner is used to make detailed, computerized pictures of areas inside the body where the glucose is used.
 Because cancer cells often use more glucose than normal cells, the pictures can be used to find cancer cells in the body.
-Also called positron emission tomography scan.
+Also called a positron emission tomography scan.

 **rectal**
 By or having to do with the rectum.
 The rectum is the last several inches of the large intestine closest to the anus.